Abraham Schermerhorn: Personal life

 On September 12, 1809, Schermerhorn was married to Helen Van Courtlandt White (1792–1881).
-Helen, a very good friend of William Backhouse Astor Sr., was the daughter of Henry White (1763–1822) and Anne (née Van Cortlandt) White (1766–1814) and the granddaughter of Augustus Van Cortlandt, a prominent Loyalist during the War who fled to England, where he died not long after.
+Helen, a very good friend of William Backhouse Astor Sr., was a daughter of Henry White (1763–1822) and Anne (née Van Cortlandt) White (1766–1814) of the Van Cortlandt family and a granddaughter of Augustus Van Cortlandt, a prominent Loyalist during the War who fled to England, where he died not long after.
 Together, they were the parents of nine children, including: